Ethos on Sustainability

 We now sit on the Board of Trustees and help with fundraising and raising awareness around their extraordinary work.
-Thanks to contributions made from the revenue from guest stays and fund raising through charity events we were able to donate £10k in the first two years.
+Thanks to contributions made from the revenue from guest stays and fund raising through charity events we were able to donate over £10k in the last few years.

 4. Sustainability and you

 “Don’t listen to what they say, go see”